 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 844-398-6088.
+For a personalized estimate of your time to completion, call an enrollment specialist at 844-398-6088.

 |Course Code||HLTH 6005||Course||Perspectives on Health and the Developing Professional||Credits||(5 cr.)|

 |Course Code||HLTH 6110||Course||Exploring Health Education in the 21st Century||Credits||(5 cr.)|

 |Course Code||HLTH 6205||Course||Assessing Community Needs for Health Education||Credits||(5 cr.)|

 |Course Code||HLTH 6475||Course||Program Planning, Implementation, and Evaluation||Credits||(5 cr.)|

 |Course Code||HLTH 6412||Course||Health Education and Communication Strategies||Credits||(5 cr.)|

 |Course Code||HLTH 6245||Course||Applied Research in Public Health||Credits||(5 cr.)|